Tickets for Museum Het Schip

 - Learn about 20th-century social housing and visit a replicated slum dwelling and the former post office

-- Browse the permanent exhibition Amsterdam School: Materialised Ideals, and explore a side of Amsterdam slightly off the usual tourist agenda
+- Browse the permanent exhibition Amsterdam School, Constructed Ideals, and explore a side of Amsterdam slightly off the usual tourist agenda

 The Museum Het Schip welcomes you on board, but you'll find no sails and no drunken sailors here.
 Instead you'll learn the history of 20th-century social housing, take a free guided tour, see a replica of a slum dwelling and more!